 ||Uinput single touch events

-- Most UPDD Mac installers install the driver plus gestures so it is likely that the gesture extension is actually in control of posting the touch data.
-Gestures is not bound by this setting.
-Only the driver references this setting should gesture not be in control of posting the touch data, either because its mode of operation does not post data or it has been stopped.
+- Most UPDD Mac installers install the driver plus Commander so it is likely that Commander is actually in control of posting the touch data.
+Commander is not bound by this setting.
+Only the driver references this setting should Commander not be in control of posting the touch data, either because Commander is configured to not post data or it has been stopped.

 - If you switch interfaces there is a possibility that calibration may be lost, especially if switching in a complex multi-monitor system in Linux whereby the internal kernel video mapping using uinput could be different when switching to X or vise-visa.